segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### My Events Send to the wrong Google ID

 In each Event Mapping, there is a “Send To” parameter.
-Set this to “True” if you would like to include the send_to parameter and only send the event to the measurement_id indicated in the settings.
+Set this to “True” if you would like to include the send_to parameter and only send the event to the measurement_id configured in your settings.
 If you select “False” or do not enter a selection, GA4 Events will broadcast to all measurement IDs, including Google Ads IDs, on the page.
+These measurement IDs may be set outside of Segment.
+For more info on how the send_to parameter works, please see (Google's docs)[https://developers.google.com/tag-platform/gtagjs/routing].

 ### Can I override my send_page_view selection that I declared in the Settings?